CSC3170-2022Fall/project-database-messing-system/README.md

 ## Project Abstract

 <!-- TODO -->
 This project involves writing a miniature relational database management system (DBMS) that stores tables of data, where a table consists of some number of labeled columns of information.
 Our system will include a very simple query language for extracting information from these tables.
-For the purposes of this project, we will deal only with very small databases, and therefore will not consider speed and efficiency at all.
+For the purposes of this project, we will deal only with very small databases, and therefore will not consider too much about speed and efficiency.
+But we will still consider part of the efficiency improvement when designing the DBMS.
 Here's what we implemented in this system:

 Basic coding: